 Gameplay Design

-The three game modes officially released, that I helped to design were:
+The three game modes officially released, that I designed were:

 • Freestyle (Released in 0.9 Update)